The first year consists of intensive lecture courses and advanced seminars, which are organised into a module system. With close assistance from

 DESY Theory Group:

-If a student intends to work with a supervisor outside these groups, he or she should contact the head of the examination committee well in advance.
+If a student intends to work with a supervisor at DESY or outside these groups, he or she should contact the head of the examination committee well in advance.

 The following table